-These risks include financial risks: market risk (inter alia: foreign currency risk, interest rate risk and commodity price risk), credit risk, liquidity risk and financing risk.
+These risks include financial risks: market risk (including exchange rate risk, interest rate risk and commodity price risk), credit risk, liquidity risk and financing risk.

 The financial risk management policy adopted by the CAF Group focuses on managing the uncertainty of financial markets and aims to minimise the potential adverse effects on the achievement of the Group's objectives.